Elementary Real Analysis: Limits of real sequences

-presented on February 29, 2024.
-In Section~\ref{podkap_nekoOkolLimi} we introduce arithmetic of infinities.
-We work in the structure of extended reals

-Proposition~\ref{prop_SupInfvRozsR} shows that in the linear order $(\R^*,<)$ every set has an infimum and an supremum.
-Theorems~\ref{thm_pociNekon} and \ref{thm_deleVRhvezd} describe arithmetic in $\R_{\mathrm{EX}}$.
+The second chapter is devoted to the limits of sequences of real numbers.
+We treat finite and infinite limits on equal footing, and in Section~\ref{podkap_nekoOkolLimi} we therefore introduce the arithmetic of infinities.
+In Theorem~\ref{thm_pociNekon} we determine how much the algebraic structure

+differs from a~complete ordered field.
 We define neighborhoods of points and infinities.
-Definition~\ref{def_vlLimi} introduces finite and infinite limits of real sequences.
-Definition~\ref{def_robust} introduces robustness of properties of real sequences.
-In Proposition~\ref{prop_robuLim} we show that existence of limits and their values are robust properties of real sequences.
-Proposition~\ref{prop_Lim_nta_odm_zn} shows with the help of the binomial theorem in Exercise~\ref{ex_binomVeta} that $\lim n^{1/n}=1$.
+Definition~\ref{def_vlLimi} of limits uses neighborhoods.
+In Definition~\ref{def_robust} we introduce the robustness of properties of real sequences.
+In Proposition~\ref{prop_Lim_nta_odm_zn} we show that $\lim n^{1/n}=1$.

+Section~\ref{sec_ntaOdmzN} deals with subsequences.
+In Theorem~\ref{thm_exMonPodpo} we show that any sequence has a~monotone subsequence.
+The famous Erd\H os–Szekeres Theorem~\ref{thm_erdSze} is a~finite version.
+In Theorem~\ref{thm_oPodposl} we present two dualities for limits.
+1.~$(a_n)$ has no limit $\iff$ $(a_n)$ has two subsequences with different limits.
+2.~It is not true that $\lim a_n=A$ $\iff$ $(a_n)$ has a~subsequence $(b_n)$ such that $\lim b_n=B\ne A$.
+In Theorems~\ref{thm_finManyBl} and \ref{thm_infinManyBl} we obtain results on partitions of sequences into subsequences.
+The former theorem states that if such a partition has finitely many subsequences that all have the same common limit, then it is the limit of the whole sequence.
+The latter theorem shows that every sequence can be partitioned into infinitely many subsequences that all have the same common limit.

+Section~\ref{podkap_liminLimsup} introduces $\liminf$ and $\limsup$ of a~real sequence.
+Theorem~\ref{thm_limsup} shows that these quantities are always defined.
+Theorem~\ref{thm_VlLimsup} describes their basic properties.

-Section~\ref{podkap_ctyriRobustni} contains four existence theorems for limits of real sequences.
-By Theorem~\ref{thm_O_monot_posl} every monotone sequences has a~limit.
-Theorem~\ref{thm_kvazimon} generalizes it to quasi-monotone sequences.
-Corollaries~\ref{cor_robuMonPosl} and \ref{cor_robuKMP} are robust versions of these theorems.
-The Bolzano--Weierstrass Theorem~\ref{thm_BolzWeier} says that every bounded sequence has a~convergent subsequence.
-We add to it that every unbounded sequence has a~subsequence with the limit $\pm\infty$.
-By Theorem~\ref{thm_CauchyPodm} convergent real sequences coincide with Cauchy real sequences.
+Section~\ref{podkap_ctyriRobustni} contains four existence theorems for limits.
+By Theorem~\ref{thm_O_mon1} every monotone sequence has a~limit.
+Theorem~\ref{thm_kvazimon} is a~generalization to quasi-monotone sequences.
+Theorem~\ref{thm_O_mon2} and Corollary~\ref{cor_robuKMP} are robust versions of these theorems.
+The Bolzano--Weierstrass Theorem~\ref{thm_BolzWeier} states that every bounded sequence has a convergent subsequence; the proof uses Theorem~\ref{thm_exMonPodpo} on monotone subsequences.
+A~supplement is that every unbounded sequence has a~subsequence with the limit $\pm\infty$.
+In Theorem~\ref{thm_CauchyPodm} we show that convergent sequences coincide with Cauchy sequences.